nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/authkit.md

 But, retrospecting it, we found, that we created more custom code than it deem to be necessary and it is a bit entangled.

-Though, it seems that we have a couple of useful pieces of code, which we would be glad to reuse in our future projects,  and something might be even useful for other developers.
-Of course, we'd benefit if someone start to use our code and contribute to it.
+However, it seems that we have a couple of useful pieces of code, which we would be glad to reuse in our future projects,  and something might be even useful for other developers.
+Of course, we'd benefit if someone starts to use our code and contribute to it.
 So, we decided to publish it on Github under MIT license.

 We have not finished to re-implement all the parts, we already had in LR, yet.